Table of Contents

 ACCORDING TO OWNERSHIP AND CONTROL:

 Sources of finances are classified based on ownership and control over the business.
 These two parameters are an important consideration while selecting a source of finance for the business.
-Whenever we bring in capital, there are two types of costs – one is interest and another is sharing of ownership and control.
+Whenever we bring in capital, there are two types of costs – one is the interest and another is sharing of ownership and control.
 Some entrepreneurs may not like to dilute their ownership rights in the business and others may believe in sharing the risk.

 - Equity Capital